How to Get OpenAxiom

 To get the mainline version of OpenAxiom, you may want to issue the following command

-That will pull the sources from SourceForge repository and put them in a directory named open-axiom.trunk.
-You should feel free to replace open-axiom.trunk with any name of your like.
+That will pull the sources from SourceForge repository and put them in a directory named oa-trunk.svn.
+You should feel free to replace oa-trunk.svn with any name of your like.

 In addition, you may also browse our SVN repository online using viewvc.